OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 #### Navigation

-  * [Nav](src/templates/navigation/nav/) - Displays a dialog inside of the task pane or content add-in.
+  * [Nav](src/templates/navigation/nav/) - Provides links to the main areas of an add-in.
+Also called "left nav" or "navigation pane."
-  * [Pivot](src/templates/navigation/pivot/) - Displays a dialog inside of the task pane or content add-in.
+  * [Pivot](src/templates/navigation/pivot/) - Allows users to navigate between different content.

 #### Notification

-  * [ProgressIndicator](src/templates/notifications/progress-bar/) - Displays a dialog inside of the task pane or content add-in.
+  * [ProgressIndicator](src/templates/notifications/progress-bar/) - Shows the completion status of an operation lasting more than 2 seconds.
-  * [Spinner](src/templates/notifications/spinner/) - Displays a dialog inside of the task pane or content add-in.
+  * [Spinner](src/templates/notifications/spinner/) - Indicates to the user that things are processing.

 #### Utility

-  * [CommandBar](src/templates/notifications/embedded-dialog/) - Displays a dialog inside of the task pane or content add-in.
+  * [CommandBar](src/templates/notifications/embedded-dialog/) - A surface that houses commands that operate on the content or parent region it resides above.
-  * [Dialog](src/templates/dialog/alert/) - Displays a dialog inside of the task pane or content add-in.
+  * [Dialog](src/templates/dialog/alert/) - Modal UI overlay that generally provides contextual app information or requires user confirmation/input.

 ## Design Resources